View Eunice Gross's Obituary on CommercialAppeal.com and share memories

 Married to Thomas Garner Gross in 1952, they had two children, Barbara Gross Rogers (Bill) of Corinth, Mississippi, and Phillip Wayne Gross (Vickey) of Arlington, Tennessee; two grandchildren, Jessica Nicole Gross and Coleman Wayne Gross and one great-grandchild Piper Annabelle Gross.

 A longtime member of McLean Baptist Church, Eunice moved to Lutheran Village in Raleigh and joined Faith Baptist Church.
-She was the first volunteer at Saint Francis Hospital Bartlett; in the sewing circle at Faith and enjoyed making baby quilts to donate to and Le Bonheur Children's Hospital.
+She was the first volunteer at Saint Francis Hospital Bartlett; in the sewing circle at Faith and enjoyed making baby quilts to donate to St. Jude Children's Research Hospital and Le Bonheur Children's Hospital.

 She enjoyed her flowers, quilting, embroidery and making gifts for friends.
 She was a long time exhibitor of the Mid-South Fair and enjoyed making things with her hands.